Reactions from the actors of the movie Super Mario: Chris Pratt playing Mario? we have thoughts

 Charlie Day as Luigi

 Mark: Charlie Day is the epitome of “that guy”.
-I literally had to google it and then I was like “oh… that dude!”
+I literally had to google it and then I was like “oh… this dude!”
 But you know what?
 I think a “that guy” is the perfect choice for Luigi.
 I’m into it.

 Mike: Charlie Day might be one of the less surprising casting choices.
 From It’s Always Sunny in Philadelphia to Horrible Bosses, he’s got plenty of experience as a comedic sidekick looking to break out.
 But Luigi isn’t known for being particularly loud, and many of Day’s characters shout loudly.